miloszwasacz/wall-projections/README.md

 - [x] The hotspot data is retained between closing and reopening the software.
 - [ ] Styling is added to make the information display more visually appealing and engaging.
 - [ ] Multiple images and videos can be displayed at the same time, while keeping the content easily readable and digestible.
-- [ ] Animatons/transitions ar eused to make the softare feel less static.
+- [ ] Animatons/transitions are used to make the software feel less static.
 - [ ] Automatic layouting is used to allow for a more complex and appealing visual presentation.

 #### Editor